-Are you eager to get your baby migrated from their car seat to the stroller?
-Maybe you already have a travel system and want to know when your baby can sit in a stroller?
+Are you eager to move your baby from their car seat to the stroller?
+Maybe you already have a travel system and want to know when your baby can sit in a stroller.

 When Can Babies Use a Stroller?